Nerve Cell Transplants: The Future of Spinal Cord Injury Treatment?

 - The new cells repair the damage to the spinal cord

-Schwann cells do not grow in the brain or spinal cord.
-The goal of transplanting them into the spinal cord is that they will guide the neurons in the central nervous system to grow and repair the damaged connections in the spinal cord.
+The goal of transplanting them into the spinal cord is: that they will guide the neurons in the central nervous system to grow and repair the damaged connections in the spinal cord.
 The technique has proven successful in animals and is now poised to be attempted using human subjects.

-While many researchers have expressed frustration that this research has taken so long to be conducted on humans, there is excitement and hope among the spinal cord research community over the potential of this technique.
+This research has shown positive signs of animal testing.
+While many researchers have expressed frustration that this research has taken so long to be conducted on humans.
+There is excitement and hope among the spinal cord research community over the potential of this technique.
 For more information, contact an experienced Skokie spinal cord injury attorney by calling (847) 651-7191.